Principles & Practices

 on Zoom

 NYAVA's signature seminar Principles and Practices, first offered in 1994, has laid the groundwork for many successfully administered volunteer programs throughout the city.
-It had a major update in 2012 and, most recently, a transition to virtual learning in 2021.
+It had a major update in 2012, transitioned to virtual learning in 2021 and underwent a review and update in 2025.

 The four half-day morning sessions will be an interactive learning opportunity.
 Each of the 12 modules/topics addressed will involve a lecture (including real-life examples); group exercises with colleagues, individual exercises; a Participant’s Guide (including the worksheets that will be used during the course and more); etc.